-5.2 Configuring a Domain for Oracle Database
+5.2 Configuring a Domain

 This section describes the procedure for creating an Expanded WebLogic domain for the Veridata agent using the configuration wizard.

 For more information about other methods available for domain creation, see "Additional Tools for Creating, Extending, and Managing WebLogic Domains" in Creating WebLogic Domains Using the Configuration Wizard.